Nelson Pizarro: College and amateur

 Pizarro played college soccer for Lincoln Memorial University.
-His style of attacking football was adored by fans.
-The reason for this is growing up Nelson never played 11 aside soccer instead learning the game at his family's indoor and 5 aside facility in Miami Florida.
-He played with adults at a very young age and became a very technically gifted player with strength to match.
+Growing up Nelson never played 11 aside soccer instead learning the game at his family's indoor and 5 aside facility in Miami Florida.
+He played with adults at a very young age and became a technically gifted player.

 He regularly scored goals in big matches and could be utilized by the coaching staff in many positions including central defence and as a wide midfielder or full back.
 However, his most effective position is an attacking midfielder due to his technical ability, scoring from outside the box and effective runs into the box.

 As a sophomore at Lincoln he won several awards including a Gulf South Conference Championship.
-In his upperclassman career he won more awards including All-American honors as he captained the team to not only another conference championship, this time the South Atlantic Conference, but two regional championships, a final four berth in 2006 and in his last game at the university the National Championship final against Franklin Pierce University in 2007.
+In his upperclassman career he won awards including All-American honors as he captained the team to the South Atlantic Conference championship, two regional championships, a final four berth in 2006 and in his last game at the university the National Championship final against Franklin Pierce University in 2007.